How NWX’s Continuous Integration (CI) Works

 # Other steps unique to the individual repos can be added as Jobs

-Generally, these workflows are expected to call to the corresponding reusable workflow to handle the reoccurring task and then locally implement any unique automations.
+Generally, these workflows are expected to call to the necessary reusable workflows to handle the reoccurring tasks and then locally implement any unique automations.

 NWX Build Environment Image